 Use this site action for new installations.

 Use this site action for new installations, in cases where the database admin user does not give permissions to create a schema (for Oracle) or a database (for SQL Server)..
-In this case, the organization's DBA creates a new site and a new space schema/database.

 For SQL Server: